-On INSERT DATE, NEMCOG presented the 2021 Alcona County Hazard Mitigation Plan to the County Board of Commissioners for approval and adoption.
+On March 16, 2022, the Alcona County Board of Commissioners adopted the plan by resolution.
 After the Board of Commissioners adopted the plan, the local jurisdictions were notified and requested to also adopt the plan (Appendix C).

 Incorporation of Plans, Studies, and Technical Information